rxaviers/globalize/examples/basic-globalize-compiler/README.md

 ### Development mode

 1. Point your browser at `./development.html`.
-Note that Cldrjs and CLDR data are required, because the formatters are created dynamically.
+Note that the formatters are created dynamically.
+Therefore, Cldrjs and CLDR data are required.
 1. Understand the demo by reading the source code.
 We have comments there for you.